-In all cases, the Head Teacher, [school's designated person] can help you to put your complaint in writing if necessary.
+In all cases, the Head Teacher, can help you to put your complaint in writing if necessary.

-If you are involved in any way with a complaint, the Head Teacher, [school's designated person] will explain what will happen and the sort of help that is available to you.
+If you are involved in any way with a complaint, the Head Teacher, will explain what will happen and the sort of help that is available to you.

-The Head Teacher [school's designated person] will invite you to discuss your complaint at a meeting.
+The Head Teacher will invite you to discuss your complaint at a meeting.
 Timescales for dealing with your complaint will be agreed with you.
 We will aim to have a meeting with you and to explain what will happen, normally within 10 school days of receiving your letter.
 The school's designated person will complete the investigation and will let you know the outcome in writing within 10 school days of completion.